|Creation||14 Temporal 1987 DE|

 The first illithids came about from an accident at one of the Entropic Ponds of the Nine-Tongued Worm.
 This happened when a Lith-Crillion slave fell into one of these vats of liquid entropy.
 In most cases, this resulted in nothing but the destruction of the the creature as their soul energy and essence are converted back into raw energy.
 This did not happen for this particular individual.
 It is theorized that perhaps the neothelid that was at the time being created in the pool fused with the psyche of the hapless slave.
 This resulted in a tadpole-like creature that overtime morphed into a humanoid with the head of flailing suckers instead of a primordial aberration.
 This new creation was called an illithid.
 The creation's physic potential was such that the Nine-Tongued Worm decided that it should be reproduced in mass numbers.
 This was done carelessly at first, because a population of several hundred of these creatures decimated their master's slave population with all their brain feeding.
 The next batches of them were more selectively bred and assigned roles which were worthy of their high intellect.

 Illithid were dangerous to their foes and sometimes a threat to their primordial masters.
-They are cunning, highly intelligent, and have a streak of Law in them from their Lith-Crillion ancestry, and have nourishment requirements (brain devouring) that can strain an army or settlement.
+Very cunning, highly intelligent, illithids are lawfully minded, this a product of their Lith-Crillion heritage.
+Their nourishment requirements, eating sentient brains, can strain an army or settlement.
 As a result, illithid colonies were culled by their primordial masters whenever they got to well-entrenched in an area, too populous, or in some way proved to be a potential threat to their masters.
-After a time, word got out about these culls and fearing that he would someday be part of one, an illithid by the name of Ilsensine devised a way of continuity for the illithids that passed on.
+After a time, word got out about these culls and fearing that he would someday be part of one, an illithid by the name of Ilsensine devised a way of continuity.

 Illithids do not speak of dying, but of Commencement.
 An illithid does not face oblivion or some spiritual communion with its deity after death.
 Rather, it experiences union with the elder brain, a state of existence where its mind and abilities will last for all of time - or so each illithid believes .